 "Katelyn," she said.
 "Commander Katelyn Shepard of the Alliance."

-The chair came down hard and suddenly Rinn wasn't holding onto it but rather using it to hold herself up.
+The chair came down hard and suddenly Rinn wasn't holding onto it.
+Instead she was using it to hold herself up, to prevent herself from falling.
 Helena finally tore her gaze away from the two and glanced back at her friend.
 She wore a look of excruciating pain, clearly keeping her full weight on her uninjured leg.
-Yet when Helena looked at her, she also got the impression that her surrender to the pain was perhaps an escape from something far more complex.
+Yet when Helena looked at her, she also got the impression that the woman's surrender to the pain was perhaps an escape from something far more complex.
 She started to reach out to steady Rinn, her mind reeling belated.

 Katelyn.
 Katelyn Shepard.